Tasman Bridge disaster: Repairing the bridge

 The engineering design of the Tasman Bridge provided impact absorbing fendering to the pile caps of the main navigation span capable of withstanding a glancing collision by a large ship, but all other piers were unprotected.
 This disaster shares some common features with the Skyway Bridge collapse in Florida in 1980, the I-40 bridge disaster in Oklahoma in 2002, and the Francis Scott Key Bridge collapse in Baltimore in 2024, all three involving collisions with ships.
 When river traffic "comprises large vessels, even at low speed, the consequences of pier failure can be catastrophic".
 In the field of structural engineering, the concept of 'pier-redundant' bridges refers to a bridge superstructure which does not collapse when a single pier is removed.
 Two 'pier-redundant' bridges have been constructed in Australia – over the Murray River at Berri and at Hindmarsh Island in South Australia.
 The probability of ship impact is now regularly evaluated by specialist consultants when designing major bridges.
 One solution is to protect bridge piers through strengthening or the construction of impact-resistant barriers.

-The disaster resulted in changes to the regulations pertaining to shipping movements on the Derwent River.
+The disaster resulted in changes to the regulations pertaining to shipping movements on the River Derwent.
 In 1987, a system of sensors measuring river currents, tidal height, and wind speed was installed near the bridge to provide data for ship movements in the area.
 The Marine and Safety (Pilotage and Navigation) Regulations (2007) contains specific provisions dealing with the Bridge, e.g.:

-"The master of a vessel approaching the Bridge to navigate it through a span must (a) have the vessel fully under control; and (b) navigate the vessel with all possible care at the minimum speed required to pass safely under the bridge".
+The master of a vessel approaching the Bridge to navigate it through a span must (a) have the vessel fully under control; and (b) navigate the vessel with all possible care at the minimum speed required to pass safely under the bridge.

 Vessels above a certain size are required to be piloted, and vehicle movements on the bridge are temporarily halted when large vessels are to pass underneath the bridge.
 As an added precaution, it is now mandatory for most large vessels to have a tug in attendance as they transit the bridge in the event that assistance with steerage may be required.